-What I will do is help you understand them better so that you can make the right choice that fits you personally, allowing you to purchase the best foosball ball for your needs.
+What I'll do here is help you understand them better so that you can make the right choice that fits you personally, allowing you to purchase the best foosball ball for your needs.

-So, for starters what are foosball balls made of?
-Because there are many different types of foosball balls it means that they are all made of a variety of materials.
+Because there are many different types of foosball balls, it means that they're all made of a variety of materials.

 The different variations of foosball balls also vary according to location.
 For example, in Europe, the foosball balls are generally made of cork, whereas in America they’re made from plastic, or a mixture of cork but with a slick, smooth and glossy finish.

 The difference in location also has something to do with the way people play foosball in different places.
 That's another determining factor when discovering which is the best foosball ball.

 Europeans play foosball a little more strategically and it's a little more advanced than in America where it’s fast paced, rougher and louder.

 There are four main types of foosball balls; textured, cork, traditional and smooth.
 Textured foosball balls – which are more commonly found in the US – have a dense and rigid feel thus allowing it to be pinned down between the table and the little man.

 They're best suited for high-speed travel and aggressive play but they are louder when bounced off the walls.